Operations & Packaging Guide (Draft)

 Build requirements:

 build-essential,cargo,rustc,pkg-config,libssl-dev,libsqlite3-dev,systemd, andcargo-deb(cargo install cargo-deb).
-Thejust debrecipe runs the three builds in sequence:just deb # equivalent to: cargo deb -p runloopd cargo deb -p rlp cargo deb -p agtop -
+Thejust debrecipe runs the three builds in sequence and rebuilds the canonical WASM bundles:just deb # equivalent to: just build-agents-wasm cargo deb -p runloopd cargo deb -p rlp cargo deb -p agtop -

 Artifacts land under each crate’s